North Korea announces first Covid deaths amid 'explosive' outbreak - Local News 8

 By Gawon Bae and Helen Regan, CNN

-North Korea has announced an “explosive” Covid-19 outbreak in the country that has killed six people and infected more than 350,000, according to state media.
+North Korea has announced an “explosive” Covid-19 outbreak that has likely killed six people and infected more than 350,000, according to state media, prompting fears of an impending and deadly crisis in the isolated and impoverished nation.

-The announcement comes a day after the isolated nation reported its first ever coronavirus case, calling the situation a “major national emergency.”
+The announcement comes a day after the country reported its first ever coronavirus case, calling the situation a “major national emergency.”

 On Thursday, North Korea reported 18,000 new “fever cases” and the six deaths, one of which tested positive for the BA.2 sub-variant of Omicron, state media KCNA reported on Friday.